jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-A man may fulfil the object of his existence by asking a question he cannot answer and attempting a task he cannot achieve.
+Good judgment comes from experience, and a lot of that comes from bad judgment.
-- Oliver Wendell Holmes Jr.
+- Will Rogers

-Updated on: [5/20/2024]
+Updated on: [5/21/2024]
 <!-- #quoteEnd -->
 </pre>